 Basic living support should complement existing amenities in the community that provide similar services, such as secure housing, clothing, school supplies, clean running water, electricity, primary healthcare, family planning, medications, nutritious food, transport, and primary and secondary education.
 An assessment should be performed to better understand the cost of living in the area, including costs associated with going to school, paying rent, medical insurance, and household bills.

 Reunification programs are designed to find a permanent family for a child, either in the form of custody, guardianship, or adoption.
 Transition to Home can take years to complete, not including ongoing monitoring and evaluation required after a successful placement.
 For this reason, it is necessary to provide clear expectations to all stakeholders.
 It is important to remember that the process of transitioning children back into family homes should be driven by the child’s needs and, therefore, requires a case-by-case approach.
 Children should be consulted and have their perspectives considered and prioritized throughout the following process:

 1) Understand government standards and priorities regarding family reunification

 · Identify resources and services available to prevent family separation.

 · Identify existing policies working towards transitioning children out of institutionalized care.

 · Identify the national procedures for responding to children in abusive, exploitive or violent homes.

 2) Understand the community

-In-Home Sponsorships will have an impact on families not directly benefitting from the program and, therefore, transitioning should not be implemented without evaluating the community and identifying potential obstacles to a successful reunification.
+Transition to Home will have an impact on families not directly benefitting from the program and, therefore, should not be implemented without assessing the community and identifying potential obstacles to a successful reunification.

 · Gather testimonials from the community on the perception of orphanages, orphans, professionals working in child protection, and the social stigmas of vulnerable families.